nickhepp/embedded-device-prototyping-framework/README.md

 <a id='id-tool-devicecommands' />

 ### <img src='PC/HostApp/HostApp/Resources/function.png' style="width:30px;" /> Device Commands Tool
-Send arguments and execution instructions, much like a software program calls methods.
+Send data and execute instructions, much like a software program calls methods.
 The host application queries the attached device to learn of its capabilities and automatically creates UI elements to easily interact with device functionality.
 Read more about the [Device Commands Tool](./tool-devicecommands.md).

 <a id='id-tool-connections' />